artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

   <img src="Images/FwdOp1.png" width=60% height=60%>
 </p>

-You should explain how it is handled: the multiplexers used, the stages involved, etc.
+You should explain how the hazard is handled by the pocessor: which multiplexers are used, the stages involved, etc.

+ - Stop the execution in the same cycle analyzed in item *b* and compare the values of the data/control signals on the simulator and on your answer to item *b*.

 This is a screenshot of the simulator during the cycle when the ```add``` instruction is in the WB stage.